franblas/trognon/README.md

 Food waste is something we should all avoid in order to reduce consumption and protect the environment.

 Why Trognon ?
 Trognon is a french word meaning the core of a fruit, an apple for example.
-It can also be used as an adjective to say 'cute'.
+It can also be used as an adjective to say "cute".

-Nb: The project was originally called "Do Not Throw Food" (aka DNTF).
+Nb: The project was originally called "Do Not Throw Food" (aka DNTF), but Trognon is more "trognon".

 ## App code
 Here is an overview of the app mechanisms.